East Midlands Airport: RAF Castle Donington

-East Midlands Airport
+(Nottingham) East Midlands Airport

-A group of local government agencies bought the former RAF station site in 1964, at which point a sizable construction and runway investment program was launched.
-The airfield was renamed East Midlands Airport to reflect the area it served, and it opened for passengers in April 1965.
+A group of local government agencies bought the former RAF station site in 1964, at which point a sizeable construction and runway investment programme was launched.
+The airfield was renamed East Midlands Airport to reflect the area it served, and it opened for passengers in April 1965, replacing the redundant Derby Airport.

 Until 1982, when the head office moved to Donington Hall, British Midland had its head office on the airport property.
 BMI also had its maintenance base at the airport.

-Go Fly established a hub in East Midlands, and the operation has been strengthened since the airline's absorption by easyJet.
-The majority of BMI operations were ceded to a new low-cost subsidiary, bmibaby, in 2002.

-In 1993 National Express purchased the airport from the local councils.
+In 1993, National Express purchased the airport from the local councils.
 With Bournemouth Airport, it was sold to Manchester Airports Group in February 2001.
 In 2004 the airport was controversially renamed Nottingham East Midlands Airport.
 The change, however, did not last long, and on 8 December 2006, the airport's name was reverted to East Midlands Airport.

-A major development towards the long-haul programme came in 2005 with the introduction of holiday flights to the Dominican Republic, Orlando and Cancún by First Choice Airways.
-Following increasing overcrowding at the terminal building, the airport facilities were extended and remodelled.
-There are new short-stay car parks, but there are charges for drop-off outside the terminals.
-The arrivals hall has been extended, a new transport interchange has been created and a new pier has been built to reduce across-tarmac walking to aircraft.